laurenbodnar/laurenbodnar.com/source/_posts/26-Books-in-2019.md

 This is a living post, and it will continue to be edited throughout 2019 to add reviews as I finish books.
 Another goal of mine is to write more, so some books will get their own full length review in a separate post but I’ll link it here.
 The books will be listed in the order I completed them.

-I’m shocked to say that as I’m writing the first part of this post it’s the last day in February and I’ve already finished 5 and I’m nearly done with 2 more.

 - - -